This site uses affiliate links and I may earn a commission at no extra cost to you.

 Servings: 10 12 servings

-This easy-to-assemble Christmas Wreath Charcuterie Board is the perfect holiday centerpiece!
-An edible wreath with a stunning assembly of briny olives, sweet fall and winter fruits, chewy cookies and dried fruits, crunchy nuts and crackers, fresh herbs, and jams.
+This quick and easy Christmas Wreath Charcuterie Board is the perfect eye catching holiday centerpiece!
+It's an edible wreath of sweet fall and winter fruits, chewy cookies and dried fruits, and crunchy nuts and crackers.
+Topped off with fresh herbs, jams, and delicious briny olives from our friends at California Ripe Olives.
+This vegan Christmas charcuterie board is a vibrant and delicious display of our favorite finger food delights in a group-sized platter.

 Ingredients